 Surprised?
 You would be if you had your eye on the ball.

-Because Boise State students are working on the sidelines, behind the scenes, after hours, at all hours, all to keep the players ready for game day.
+Because Boise State students are working on the sidelines, behind the scenes, after hours and at all hours to keep the players ready for game day.

 Accredited since the early 1980s, Boise State’s athletic training program has for decades sent students, at the rate of about one a year, to the pros for season and summer internships; three students took part in NFL internships this past year.